Biography of Shaykh Mahmood Ahmad Mirpuri and MJAH UK

 According to us all the coalitions formed up to now in Pakistan, we cannot call them religious or Islamic coalitions, sometimes groups supporters of a secular system were preponderant in them (such coalitions) and ibnul Waqt were also part of such Ittihad who neither want Islamic laws from their hearts nor want to do authentic democratic efforts to give laymen their rights.
 And this is why when coalitions of parties whose ideologies oppose and contradict each other break, the situation is worse after and there is further ideological war in the country, hence there is a need for the parties who support and call to the establishment of Islamic laws to establish an Ittihad (coalition) whose aim is to make efforts with reviving the essential rights of the laymen to establish an authentic democratic society.

-We make an appeal to Molana Noorani and his companions that they should consider the sensibility of the time, our beloved country is standing on two paths.
-The forces who are enemy to the religion in the pretext of opposing General Zia ul Haq and restore democracy want to impose Laa Diniyat (anti religious system).
+We make an appeal to Molana Noorani and his companions that they should consider the sensibility of the time, indeed our beloved country is standing on two paths.
+The forces who are enemy to the religion in the pretext of opposing General Zia ul Haq and restore democracy want to impose Laa Diniyat (anti-religious system).

 There is only one way to oppose them and it is to establish an Ittihad on large fundamentals.
-There was always scholarly and Fiqhi differences in the Ummah and as long as the ways of knowledge and Fikr are open, differences will not cease.
-The fundamental question is depriving the Ummah from the Ni’mah of an Islamic system, and raise the atmosphere is sectarianism in streets, shops and Masajid, and making the people excite against each other, which Shariat is it giving service to?
-Our Eman is that if the Islamic parties only unite, no force in the world can prevent the implantation of an Islamic system in the country.
+There was always scholarly and Fiqhi (jurisprudential) differences in the community and as long as the ways of knowledge and thinking (Fikr) are open, differences will not cease.
+The fundamental question is depriving the community from the benefit of an Islamic system, and raise the atmosphere is sectarianism in streets, shops and Masajid, and making the people excite against each other, which Shariah is it giving service to?
+Our faith is that if the Islamic parties only unite, no force in the world can prevent the implantation of an Islamic system in the country.”

 Article of Shaykh Mahmood Ahmed Mirpuri criticising JUI for having a soft corner for PPP and Benazir Bhutto

-Your friends from the leaders of MRD refused to accept the clear text of the Quran in the case of Qanoon Shahadat of the woman, but you had no Tawfeeq to speak there.
-The women did a rally against it but you had no courage to do a rally, maybe you didn't want to upset Benazir and other leaders of MRD.
-By Allah respect your religious knowledge and religious clothes and do not do Tazleel of them.
+Your friends from the leaders of MRD refused to accept the clear text of the Quran in the case of Qanoon Shahadat (law of testimony) of the woman, but you had no Tawfeeq to speak there.
+The women did a rally against it but you had no courage to do a rally, maybe you didn’t want to upset Benazir and other leaders of MRD.
+By Allah respect your religious knowledge and religious clothes and do not bring them to shame.

 Do not manifest such extremism in group partisanship and personal struggle that your Jamiat’s attribution (Nisbat) to Islam becomes doubtful.
 We are making a sincere appeal to the son of Mufti Sahib and his friends THAT THE PEOPLE WHO WANT TO BRING OPENLY LAA DEENIYAT IN THE COUNTRY, by helping them you are absolutely not giving any service to Islam.
 THE SUPPORTERS OF SECULARISM ALWAYS TRY TO TRAP SOME MOLVIS IN THEIR PLOTS SO THEY CAN DECEIVE THE LAYMEN.
 The quicker you will abandon this, it will be better for you and the country”